 The Decatur Neighborhood Alliance (DNA) is an informal organization representing all neighborhood associations, condominium owners groups and block organizations that have been identified within the City of Decatur.
-The goal of the organization, which formed in 2000, is to meet twice a year (on the fourth Wednesday in March and September) to share information and encourage interaction between neighborhoods .
+The goal of the organization, which formed in 2000, is to meet twice a year (on the fourth Wednesday in April and October) to share information and encourage interaction between neighborhoods .
 A database of contact information for neighborhood groups is regularly updated to help improve communication within the city.
 The DNA group is an outgrowth of the Decatur Round Tables project.
 For more information call Lee Ann Harvey, 678-553-6548, or email LeeAnn.Harvey@decaturga.com.

-Wednesday, March 26 at 6:30 p.m.
+Wednesday, October 22 at 6:30 p.m.